top of page

 .

-Challenging E-Carceration aims to change the conversation and policy concerning electronic monitoring and surveillance in the criminal legal system.
+Challenging E-Carceration aims to change the conversation and policy concerning electronic monitoring and surveillance in the criminal legal and crimmigration systems.
 In recent years mass incarceration has come under considerable criticism and been the focus of political mobilization from many quarters.
 But what is the alternative?

 Will we merely exchange concrete and steel cages for devices like electronic monitors which convert homes in poor communities into jails?